Retailer Casino eyes more profit growth in three year strategy plan

-PARIS (Reuters) - French retailer Casino, which is battling investor concerns over its high debts, raised its targets regarding asset disposals and vowed to boost profits and cash flow in its core French market under a three-year strategy plan.
+PARIS, March 14 (Reuters) - French retailer Casino , which is battling investor concerns over its high debts, raised its targets regarding asset disposals and vowed to boost profits in its core French market under a three-year strategy plan.

 Casino’s plan targets 10 percent growth per year in trading profit for the French retail business between 2019 and 2021, and the generation of 500 million euros ($566 million) in free cash flow per year.